craigwardman/ChunkingRedisClient/README.md

 * Generating keys for objects<br/>
   - I don't like using bytes for keys as they are not human readable, so I like to generate unique strings<br/>
-  - I have provided a default GenericKeygen which uses a combination of "ToString()" and "GetHashCode()" to generate a human readable yet unique key.<br/>
+  - There is no none-intrusive way of providing a type agnostic generic keygen, therefore you must write your own.
+If you write something for a CLR type, considering contributing it to the project!
-  - Since we know Guids are unique, I have demonstrated the ability to create custom keygens which omits GetHashCode in this case.<br/>
+  - Since we know Guids are unique, I have demonstrated the ability to create custom keygens.<br/>

 The code can be extended to support other serialisation types (TODO), distributed locks (TODO), different ways of generating keys or whatever you need it to do.